Security-Onion-Solutions/securityonion-docs/logstash.rst

     Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."

-In Security Onion 2.0, Logstash transports unparsed logs to Elasticsearch.
-Elasticsearch then parses and stores those logs.
+In Security Onion 2.0, Logstash transports unparsed logs to :ref:`elasticsearch`. :ref:`elasticsearch` then parses and stores those logs.

 Configuration
 -------------